simonhmartin/dfs/README.md

 ## Compute *D*<sub>FS</sub> from empirical data

-The srcript `plot_DFS_from_SFS.R` gives code to compute and plot *D*<sub>FS</sub> given an input frequency spectrum.
+The script `plot_DFS_from_SFS.R` gives code to compute and plot *D*<sub>FS</sub> given an input frequency spectrum.

 #### Tabular frquency spectrum

 These scripts make use of 3D or 4D frequency spectra.
-However, because these can have very many entries (sometimes more than the number of SNPs in the genome if sample sizes are large), the scripts do not make use of standard SFS formats.
+However, because these can have very many entries (sometimes more than the number of SNPs in the genome if sample sizes are large), and many of these will be zero, the scripts do not make use of standard SFS formats.
 Instead the they use of a sparse tabular format, which only records non-zero entries of the SFS.
-This is simply a table in which the first three columns (or 4 in the case of a 4D SFS) give the allele count in each population (equivalent to the indices of the multidimensional SFS), and the final column gives the corresponding number of sites.
+This is simply a table in which the first three columns (or 4 in the case of a 4D SFS) give the allele count in each population (equivalent to the indices of the multidimensional SFS).
+The final column gives the corresponding number of sites.

+Within the script, there are lines that specify which columns correspond to each population and which column corresponds to the number of sites.

 #### Compute SFS from a VCF file